Discretionary exemptions

 • asset.

-We are required to publish all exemptions granted under section 61D on our website, and provide a statement of the reasons for each exemption.
+We publish all exemptions on our website, including a statement of the reasons for the exemption.

 Register of discretionary exemptions